vemundvb/cx_ITI42622_213241/readme.md

-In jupyter notebook open the notebook file.
+In the jupyter browser, open the notebook file.

-Run the main.py file.
+Run the main.py cell.

-If that dosen't work, then run the cells for various dependencies, then run the main.py file.
+If that dosen't work, then run the cells for various dependencies first, then run the main.py cell.